m1k1o/neko/docs/getting-started/configuration.md

       --audio_bitrate int           audio bitrate in kbit/s (default 128)
       --bind string                 address/port/socket to serve neko (default "127.0.0.1:8080") --broadcast_pipeline string   custom gst pipeline used for broadcasting, strings {url} {device} {display} will be replaced
-      --cert string                 path to the SSL cert used to secure the neko server --device string               audio device to capture (default "auto_null.monitor") --display string              XDisplay to capture (default ":99.0") --epr string                  limits the pool of ephemeral ports that ICE UDP connections can allocate from (default "59000-59100")
+      --broadcast_url string        URL for broadcasting, setting this value will automatically enable broadcasting --cert string                 path to the SSL cert used to secure the neko server --control_protection          control protection means, users can gain control only if at least one admin is in the room
+      --device string               audio device to capture (default "auto_null.monitor") --display string              XDisplay to capture (default ":99.0") --epr string                  limits the pool of ephemeral ports that ICE UDP connections can allocate from (default "59000-59100")